Alice1212-AI/InternPe-Task-2-Ecommerce-/README.md

 Open the index.html file in your browser to view the webpage.

-File Structure
+# File Structure

 plaintext

 Copy

 /

 ├── img/                  # Image assets

 │   ├── banner/           # Banner images

 │   └── button.png        # Button image for hero section

 ├── index.html            # Main HTML file

-└── style.css             # Main CSS file (styles for the project) Key Styles
+└── style.css             # Main CSS file (styles for the project)

-Typography
+# Key Styles

+✅Typography

 Font: The font used throughout the site is the 'Spartan' font from Google Fonts.

 Headers: Various header sizes (h1, h2, etc.) are defined to ensure consistency across different sections.

-Buttons
+✅Buttons

 Two button styles are defined: